HWO-Yield-Visualizations/yieldplotlib/paper/paper.md

 Once the yield packages are parsed a getter can be called on the directories (i.e. `ayo.get('yield_earth')`) to return the corresponding value from the yield code.

+Yield input packages (YIPs) specifying input coronagraph parameters can also be read in and accessed using the same file node and directory structure.
+This allows users to access key coronagraph performance metrics that serve as critical inputs to these yield codes.
+In order to process the YIPs, `yieldplotlib` uses `yippy` as a backend though the user interface is the same as for the AYO and EXOSIMS Directories.

 ## Plotting

 `yieldplotlib` contains scripts for generating common plots used in yield code visualizations to